nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Sample execution of command `cd ..`:
 ![cd-default-sample](images/cd-default-sample.png)

-#### Marks done a module: `done`
+#### Marks a module as done: `done module`

 Marks a module as done.
-- After you marked a module as done, this will increment the total MC you completed displayed on the left side of the application.
+- After you mark a module as done, your total completed module credits (MCs) will be updated.
-- When you mark a module as done, this will mark all active tasks corresponding to the module as done.
+- Marking a module as done will mark all active tasks belonging to that module as done.

-Format: `done module <module code>`, `done mod <module code>`
+Format: `done module <module code>`

+Shorthand: `done mod <module code>`

 Examples:
 - `done module CS1101S`